-Wong Loke Tan is the Company's Independent Non-Executive Chairman, first appointed to the Board as an Independent Non-Executive Director on 12 August 2016.
-He was appointed as the Independent Non-Executive Chairman on 23 February 2017.
+Wong Loke Tan is the Company's Independent Non-Executive Chairman, first appointed to the Board as Independent Non-Executive Director on 12 August 2016.
+He was appointed as the Independent Non-Executive Chairman on 23 February 2017 and was last re-elected on 29 April 2019.
 He is also the Chairman of the Audit Committee and a member of the Remuneration Committee.

 Mr Wong is a senior banker with over 30 years of banking experience in international banks and Singapore's longest established bank, OCBC Bank.
-His experience and expertise span across syndicated loans, project financing, structured trade financing and merger and acquisitions.
+His experience and expertise span across syndicated loans, project financing, structured trade financing and mergers and acquisitions.

 He is particularly known in the business community for his extensive network and strong rapport with Singapore SMEs.
-Mr Wong remains active in the SME and Corporate business circle.
+Mr Wong remains active in the SME and corporate business circle.

 Mr Wong left banking in June 2016 as a Senior Vice President with Maybank, Singapore.
-Currently, he is a Non-Executive Independent Director of Union Steel Holdings Limited and he is also a Non-Executive Independent Director of Adventus Holdings Limited.
-Both companies are listed on the SGX-ST.
+Currently, he sits on the Board of listed companies in Singapore and abroad including Union Steel Holdings Limited, Adventus Holdings Limited, K2 F&B Holdings Limited and International Cement Group Limited.